A Deep Learning-Based Fully Automated Pipeline for Regurgitant Mitral Valve Anatomy Analysis From 3D Echocardiography: Methods

 \subsection{Performance Evaluation}

-For each pair of the 5 training-validation splits, we computed Dice score and Mean Surface Distance (MSD, in mm).
-Given the points $\mathbf{p}$ of a GT surface $S$ and the points $\mathbf{p'}$ of the corresponding inferred segmentation $S'$, MSD was defined as:
+For each of the ten validation sets (one for each cross-validation fold), Dice score \cite{Zijdenbos_1994}, mean surface distance (MSD, in mm) and 95\% Hausdorff Distance (95\% HD, in mm) \cite{Huttenlocher_1993} were computed for each label, i.e., anterior leaflet, posterior leaflet, and annulus, and for the combined segmentation mask, i.e., the valve as a whole.
+Given the points \textbf{p} and \textbf{p'} belonging to the GT surface (S) and to the surface of the predicted segmentation (S'), respectively, MSD was defined as: